Aliese Lash, MSW, LICSW (she/her)

 In my down time.

-When I am not working to promote mental healing for my community, you will probably find me running through the streets of Boston, pretending to be a chef, hosting events, listening to podcasts and audiobooks, taking hammock naps, collecting house plants, listening to Beyoncé, or hiking through local, national, and international parks with my partner.
+When I am not working to promote mental healing for my community, you will probably find me running through the streets of Boston, pretending to be a chef, hosting events, listening to podcasts and audiobooks, taking hammock naps, collecting house plants, listening to Beyoncé, or hiking through local, national, and international parks with my partner and daughter.

 Let’s Connect.